KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 ## <a name="1014384-20121082143840"></a>101.43.84 (20.121082.14384.0)

-- macOS 12 için aday derleme (Monterey)
+- macOS 12 (Monterey) için aday derlemesi
 - Hata düzeltmeleri

 ## <a name="1014110-20121072141100"></a>101.41.10 (20.121072.14110.0)